balena-io/debugging-masterclass/README.md

     restarting, it's worth ensuring it's not because the container itself is exiting correctly either due to a bug in the service container code or because it has correctly come to the end of its running process.
-* Staged releases - An application/device has been pinned to a particular version, and a new push is not being downloaded.
+* Staged releases - A fleet/device has been pinned to a particular version, and a new push is not being downloaded.

-It's *always* worth considering how the system is configured, how releases were produced, how the application or device is configured and what the current networking state is when investigating Supervisor issues, to ensure that there isn't something else amiss that the Supervisor is merely exposing via logging.
+It's *always* worth considering how the system is configured, how releases were produced, how the fleet or device is configured and what the current networking state is when investigating Supervisor issues, to ensure that there isn't something else amiss that the Supervisor is merely exposing via logging.